Louise Redknapp: Television career

 In 2009, Louise Redknapp filmed a follow-up documentary The Truth About Super Skinny Pregnancies displaying the pressures on women to stay in shape during and after their pregnancies.
 Later that year in September 2009, Redknapp presented The Farmer Wants a Wife for Five, a relaunch of a series that originally appeared on ITV in 2001.
 In 2009, Redknapp was also announced as the face of online fashion retailer Fashion Union.
 The following year in January 2010, Redknapp took over as the full-time presenter of the BBC Sunday morning programme Something for the Weekend for two years.

 Redknapp was a judge on the UK version of So You Think You Can Dance, broadcast on BBC One.
 In 2011, Redknapp made her acting debut alongside Ray Winstone as Diana Smith in the feature film The Hot Potato.
 Redknapp had a cosmetic range named Wild About Beauty, which she launched with make-up artist Kim Jacob; which she sold in 2017.

 On 15 August 2016, Redknapp was announced as a contestant for the fourteenth series of Strictly Come Dancing.
 She reached the 2016 finals with professional dancer Kevin Clifton.
 In April 2018, Redknapp made her radio debut, guest-presenting two evening shows on Heart, on Sunday 8 April and Sunday 15 April.

 In May 2021, Redknapp appeared on The Masked Dancer masked as Flamingo.
 She was the second celebrity to be unmasked.
 That same month, Redknapp appeared on the first series of BBC game show I Can See Your Voice, performing "Let's Go Round Again".

 Other endeavours

 In 2003, Redknapp published a magazine called Icon, aimed solely at professional sports stars and celebrities with then-husband Jamie Redknapp and former footballer Tim Sherwood.
 They later sold the magazine to another publisher.

 Personal life

-Nurding married football player Jamie Redknapp at a ceremony in Bermuda on 29 June 1998.
-They have two sons.
-Prior to giving birth to her first son, Redknapp suffered from endometriosis, which was treated with laser surgery.
-The couple confirmed in September 2017 that they had separated.
+Nurding was introduced to football player Jamie Redknapp by singer Robbie Williams in 1995.
+They married in Bermuda on 29 June 1998, and have two sons.
+Prior to giving birth to her first son in 2004, Redknapp suffered from endometriosis, and underwent laser surgery treatment for the condition.
+Following her appearance on Strictly Come Dancing in 2016, the couple confirmed in September 2017, that they had decided to separate.
 A family court in central London granted a decree nisi for divorce after 19 years of marriage on 29 December 2017.

-In December 2024, Redknapp was banned from driving for six months, after police caught her using her mobile phone whilst driving.
+Redknapp was disqualified from driving for six months in 2024, after police witnessed her using her mobile phone, while she was driving her Mini, on her commute to work.